Structure in Deep Reinforcement Learning: A Survey and Open Problems: Side Information and its Usage

 \subsection{Interpretability}

-Interpretability refers to a mechanistic understanding of a system to make it more transparent. \shortciteA{lipton-acm18} enumerate three fundamental properties of model interpretability: \begin{inparaenum}[(i)] \item \textbf{Simulatability} refers to the ability of a human to simulate the inner working of a system, \item \textbf{Decomposabiltiy} refers to adding intuitive understanding to individual working parts of a system, \item \textbf{Transparency} refers to improving the understanding of a system's function (e.g., quantifying its convergence properties). \end{inparaenum}
+Interpretability refers to a mechanistic understanding of a system to make it more transparent. \shortciteA{lipton-acm18} enumerate three fundamental properties of model interpretability: \begin{inparaenum}[(i)] \item \textbf{Simulatability} refers to the ability of a human to simulate the inner workings of a system, \item \textbf{Decomposability} refers to adding intuitive understanding to individual working parts of a system, \item \textbf{Transparency} refers to improving the understanding of a system's function (such as quantifying its convergence properties). \end{inparaenum}

-Given the coupled nature of individual parts of an RL pipeline, adding interpretability amounts to being able to learn a policy for the MDP that adheres to one of multiple such properties.
-Incorporating side information can help take steps towards improved performance on all three of these metrics, depending on the nature of side information and what it encompasses.
-We consider claims on interpretability based on whether a given work additionally addresses at least two of these metrics.
+Given the coupled nature of individual parts of an RL pipeline, adding interpretability amounts to learning a policy for the MDP that adheres to at least one of multiple such properties.
+Incorporating side information can help improve performance in all three aspects, depending on the nature of side information and what it encompasses.
+However, we do not explicitly provide a formal metric for interpretability due to the potentially subjective nature of such metrics, especially in the case of RL, where performances on such metrics might differ depending on the environment.
+We instead look for interpretability through the lens of decomposability, which we discuss further in \cref{sec:Structure}, by specifically checking for whether the decompositions leveraged by the methods are individually simulatable or add transparency to the action-selection mechanism.